Stock market today: Wall Street closes its best week of the year with some more gains

-NEW YORK (AP) — Wall Street is coasting to the close of its best week since November, and U.S. stocks are drifting higher Friday.
+NEW YORK (AP) — Wall Street coasted to the close of its best week since November, as U.S. stocks drifted a bit higher Friday.

-The S&P 500 was 0.3% higher in afternoon trading and on track to extend its winning streak to a seventh day.
-The Dow Jones Industrial Average was up 160 points, or 0.4%, with a little less than an hour remaining in trading, and the Nasdaq composite was 0.3% higher.
+The S&P 500 rose 0.2% for a seventh straight gain and pulled back within 2% of its all-time high set last month.
+The Dow Jones Industrial Average gained 96 points, or 0.2%, and the Nasdaq composite added 0.2%.

-Treasury yields were easing a bit in the bond market following a couple mixed reports on the U.S. economy.
-One showed homebuilders broke ground on fewer projects last month than forecast, a bit of cold water for the market following a flurry of better-than-expected reports this week on everything from inflation to sales at U.S. retailers.
+Treasury yields eased in the bond market following a couple mixed reports on the U.S. economy.
+One showed homebuilders broke ground on fewer projects last month than forecast, which threw some cold water on the market.
+Optimism had been rising earlier in the week following a flurry of better-than-expected reports on everything from inflation to sales at U.S. retailers.

 But a report later in the morning suggested U.S. consumers are feeling better about the economy than expected.
 That's a big deal for Wall Street because their spending makes up the bulk of the economy.

-Friday's relative calm caps a manic week where strong data helped right Wall Street following a scary run.
-The S&P 500 is back within 1.9% of its all-time set last month after falling close to 10% below it last week, when stocks reeled worldwide on a range of worries.
+Friday's relatively calm trading capped a manic week where strong economic data helped right Wall Street following a scary run.
+The S&P 500 had briefly dropped close to 10% below its record last week, as stocks reeled worldwide on a range of worries.
 Many of those questions are still hanging over the market, just not quite as precariously as before.

 The question is whether the slowdown in the economy's growth will overshoot and become a recession.
 That's still to be determined, but the hope on Wall Street is that an expected cut to interest rates at the Fed's next meeting in September will help forestall that.